mashanz/portfolio/README.md

 ## Humanoid Robo Soccer Firmware Artificial Intelligence
 [link](https://github.com/mashanz/ELPISTOLERRO)

+The robot is the 1st generation that using microcomputer on our lab at that time (2014).
+The purpos of robot is playing soccer.
+We Have 5 people in team and my responsibility are creating PCB design and Integrator API with multi processing to collect entire data from sensor, camera, and controlling all collected data to determine robot action.

 ```
 Languages               : Python, C, C++, Shell
 Technologies/Frameworks : OpenCV, Raspberry Pi, 9 DOF Sensor, Servo, Camera, UDP, I2C, UART, Ethernet, USB, SPI, TCP/IP